“Slow but advancing!” (Mural from Oventik, Chicapas, Mexico.)

 Currently, I am working towards adding alternative text to all images on blogs and projects.

-Open Principles
+Open Ethos

 When I first joined the open movement, I approached it through the lens of Aaron Swartz (1986-2013) “Guerilla Open Access Manifesto”, and what I saw to be the parallel but aligned movements of WikiLeaks and Wikipedia.
 Information was still power, despite the ubiquity of information glut.

-A little under 20 years since it was first published, the world has changed dramatically.
-As an anthropologist, I was torn between what the ethnographers of openness and transparency would call a regime of neoliberalism, begging us… and what I perceived to be real and liberatory practices in communities working in open data, open science, open knowledge and otherwise.
+As an anthropologist, I am forever torn between what the ethnographers of openness and transparency would call a regime of neoliberalism… and what I perceive to be real and liberatory practices within communities that work in open source, data, science, knowledge and otherwise.

 In the years since OpenAI and others have launched, and along with that web-scraping for training AI systems at scale, the balance of power has shifted.
 Openess has become a vehicle for mass exploitation, despite our best intentions.